 What does it really mean to be agile?

 Some of the questions I asked famous innovation webinar presenters, blog writers and innovation management consultants without getting clear answers;

 - What does it really mean to “be” agile?

 - Why is this one of the most important capabilities to cultivate today?

-- How can it applied to individual, teams and business enterprise success?
+- How can it apply to individual, teams and business enterprise success?

 What is the definition of agility?